-One day, I was lucky enough to rescue two electric motors from a place known locally as the transfer station, aka the rubbish tip.
+One day, I was lucky enough to rescue two electric scooters from a place known locally as the transfer station, aka the rubbish tip.
 My favourite place to go shopping.
 As they say, one man’s rubbish is another man’s gold.

 Alas, the local authorities don’t exactly share my enthusiasm, so they have made it harder to go shopping there.

-Needless to say, both scooters were beyond repair, so I salvaged the motors and the wheels.
+Needless to say, both electric scooters were beyond repair, so I salvaged the motors and the wheels.
 The left over pieces were returned for no refund.

 Both motors are 24 volt DC rated at 200kw, with speeds of 2500 rpm and 2750 rpm.
 A tad fast, I thought, then realised it is no load speed.
 According to my research these electric motor are capable of speeds up to 15 kph for a person who weighs no more than 70kg.